dougsweetser/QG/docs/quaternion_gravity/quaternion_gravity.md

 Note: the numbers are **far too big** (off by 16 orders of magnitude, I just didn't want to write _lots_ of zeros).

+## Page-cast

+A brief explantion of this page.

+<iframe width="420" height="315" src="https://www.youtube.com/embed/9Z13zO-IsQ8" frameborder="0" allowfullscreen></iframe>

+## For nerds only

+Special relativity could have been called "special invariance" because it is the invariant interval that all inertial observers argee upon.
+Inviarnce principles are deep insights into how Nature works.
+They are truths that do not change.

+The quaternion gravity proposal postulates a new invariance principle: that different observers making measurements in different locations in a gravitational field will agree on an invariant value for space-times-time.
+Some care is required to say this in a coordinate-independent way.
+All observers are free to pick their coordinate system.
+There then exists a norm-presurving rotation in space such that the space-times-time measurement of one observer is exactly equal to another.

+Special relativity is not a field field theory.
+It is a constraint on all field theories.
+The quaternion gravity proposal is also not a field theory.
+Like special relativity, it is a constraint on all field theories.
+As such, there is no need for a graviton.
+Quaternion gravity makes the search for quantum gravity moot.